Yamaha SPX90 Multi-Effects Processor

 The Yamaha SPX90 was released in 1985 as an affordable multi-effects processor for the masses.
 It remains today a true classic digital effects processor.
 It is also the most looked at effects processor on this website.

-The Yamaha SPX90, developed through a fusion of cutting-edge acoustical research and digital technology of the time, was created with the intention of offering musicians and home recording enthusiasts a diverse selection of captivating effects.
+Developed through a combination of cutting-edge acoustical research and digital technology of the time, the Yamaha SPX90 was designed to provide musicians, sound engineers, and home recording enthusiasts with a broad selection of high-quality effects.

 Effects Available